danvarelajar/Jarvis/README.md

 # Jarvis - MCP Client

-Jarvis is a web-based client for the Model Context Protocol (MCP), powered by Google's Gemini LLM.
+Jarvis is a web-based client for the Model Context Protocol (MCP).
 It allows you to connect to various MCP servers and interact with them using natural language through a chat interface.

 ## Features

 -   **MCP Client:** Connect to any standard MCP server via SSE (Server-Sent Events).
--   **LLM Integration:** Powered by Google Gemini Pro 2.5 Flash.
+-   **LLM Integration:** Powered by OpenAI `gpt-4o-mini` (configurable in the UI).
 -   **Tool Use:** Automatically discovers and utilizes tools provided by connected MCP servers.
 -   **Modern UI:** Built with React, Vite, and TailwindCSS.
 -   **Dockerized:** Easy deployment with Docker Compose.